ComputerMentorsGroup/MTA-HTML5/lesson 5/README.md

 * `Levels 8-13`
     * **flex-direction** alters the order of the items in the flexbox
-    * Notice that reversing the order mirrors the items, such that **flex-end** now pushing the items to the far left not right anymore.
+    * Notice that reversing the order mirrors the items, such that **flex-end** now pushes the items to the far left not right anymore.

+* `Levels 14-17`
+    * Here you learn how to manipulate a specific item(s)
+    * Remember that **order** assums the initial position of every item to be zero, thus moving the items is like moving them along a number line.

+* Level 24
+    * If you're having difficulty with the last level, try to begin by arranging the items in the right orientation first (vertically).